niklasHagner/mma-rankings/README.md

 ## Project history

-Started in 2018 with a react-frontend and a cheerio-scraper that scraped ufc.com from internetarchive Later ufc.com was completely rebuilt and their rankings became unusable.
+* Started by scraping ufc.com on internetArchive, but as ufc.com was rebuilt in 2020 their rankings became unreliable.

-In 2020 I rewrote the scraper in puppeteer, and scraped mma-stats.com.
+* Switched to scraping mma-stats.com.
-Since the website was not interactive I also replaced react in favor of plain html & js, which made simplified hosting.
+* Started with cheerio as a scraper, replaced it with puppeteer to be able to use vanilla js instead of jQuery, but after puppeteer required a +300MB chromium install I replaced it with jsDom.